THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 grey-white coloured overlay.
 Onyx (Heb.
 SHÒHAM) is flat-layered quartzite,

-pale layers on top, darker colours below.
-Cameos are often made from it.
+pale-grey layers on top, darker colours below; (Cameos are often made from it).

 names were also adapted to modern use, which has confused the true identities

-of the Bible jewels, but we are confident that with God’s help we have identified
+of the Bible jewels but we are confident that with God’s help we've identified

-the tribal names, so tribe and jewel correspondence has remained a mystery.
+the tribal names, so tribe and jewel correspondence is a mystery; Neither does

-Neither does the Rev. 21 description name the city gates by tribe; so we cannot
+Rev. 21 identify the city gates by tribe.
+So we cannot get the correspondence of

-get the tribe-jewel correspondence by any direct manner.
-The solution comes
+tribes with jewels by any direct manner.
+The solution comes by comparing the

-by comparing John’s vision (in Rev. 21) with Ezekiel’s vision of the city of Zion.
+vision of John with Ezekiel’s vision of the city of Zion.